hamishcunningham/pi-tronics/simbamon/README.txt

 like Mobile Pi (MoPi) -- http://pi.gate.ac.uk/pages/mopi.html

 The target operating system is the Raspian distribution of Debian, for the Raspberry Pi.
-(It also works in simulation mode on Ubuntu and is intended to be compatible with other *nixes.)
+(It can also work in simulation mode on Ubuntu and is intended to be compatible with other *nixes.)

 The code is copyright Hamish Cunningham and the University of Sheffield and is licenced under GPL 3 or any later version.